Bruce’s current tutoring subjects are listed at the left. You

 Particular strengths are in unfamiliar word meanings deduced from context clues and in mathematics problems requiring both reading comprehension and correct algebraic representations and setups.

-My vast knowledge of both organic chemistry and 21st century human nutrition enables me to understand and explain a good many biochemistry concepts.
+My vast knowledge of both organic chemistry and 21st century human nutrition enables me to understand and explain many biochemistry concepts.

 I am exceptionally knowledgeable in every important topic that is a part of each level (regular, pre-AP, AP, and IB) of high school chemistry and that is also a component of college allied health sciences-nursing (1405, 1406, and 1407) and GENERAL I (1411) and II (1412) chemistry.
 This expertise also includes thorough handling of the procedures and calculations involved in laboratory experiments for both AP and college-level chemistry.
 More and more, students, especially college-level and high school AP level, are requiring assistance with both lab and lecture information during a lesson, particularly during a fast-paced summer session.